pnts/methodandmatter/source/kp/nov-22.html.md

 ---
 title: Kitchen Party November 22
+image: "kp/nov22.jpg"
 ---

 #### Kitchen Party, November 2022

-## The Paradox of Change, Writing for Thinking, and Slow Motion Multitasking
+# The Paradox of Change, Writing for Thinking, and Slow Motion Multitasking

 ![photo of the Catskills in autumn](kp/nov22.jpg)
 Late afternoon in the Catskills, October 2022